Mariko Shinoda: Personal life

 On 20 February 2019 Shinoda announced her marriage on Instagram to a non-celebrity man working in the business industry.
 The couple was engaged after only a few months of dating and got married on 16 February 2019.
 On April 1, 2020, Shinoda's mother announced on her Instagram that Mariko gave birth to a daughter named Mei.

 In December 2022, reports were circulating that Shinoda and her husband of three years were separated since August 2022 due to her alleged infidelity, and were fighting over parental rights of their daughter.
 Despite several audio recordings leaked onto the internet by a source, Shinoda later denied the allegations.
 On March 27, 2023, Shinoda announced that she and her husband had finalized their divorce amicably.

+On March 29, 2026, Shinoda announced her second marriage to a businessman, Koji Asano, who is seven years her senior via her personal Instagram account.